The Bankrate promise

-In recent months, you may have received a call or voicemail telling you that you qualify for student loan forgiveness.
-As the conversation around student loan forgiveness continues, bolstered by actions from the Biden administration in revising programs like Public Service Loan Forgiveness and borrower defense to repayment, many new scams have appeared targeting student loan borrowers.
+In the past year, you may have received a call or voicemail telling you that you qualify for student loan forgiveness.
+As the conversation around Biden’s student loan forgiveness plan continues, bolstered by the ongoing legal battle over its legitimacy, new scams have appeared targeting student loan borrowers.
 Understanding how these scammers work and who they’re targeting can help you know what to look for and how to protect yourself.

 How to spot a student loan forgiveness scam

 Student loan forgiveness scams rely on one thing: desperation.
-These scams come in many forms, but some of the more common ones include promising immediate loan forgiveness and offering to help you apply for forgiveness for a small fee.
+These scams come in many forms, but they often promise loan forgiveness or help with applying for it.

-However, most federal student loan forgiveness programs require years of qualifying payments and/or employment in certain fields before you’re eligible, and you can apply for free through your loan servicer.
+If immediate forgiveness is brought up, be on guard.
+Most federal student loan forgiveness programs require years of qualifying payments and/or employment in certain fields before you’re eligible, and you can apply for free through your loan servicer.
+You may also be eligible if you have certain qualifying circumstances, these can include being permanently disabled or your school being closed.

 Here are some ways to know if an offer for student loan forgiveness is a scam: